-System shutdowns, malfunctions or failures, the mishandling of data or fraudulent acts by employees, vendors or other third parties, could have adverse effects on our operations, by causing, for example, delays in the receipt and payment of funds, disruptions to our financial transactions, the generation of errors in information used by our management for business decision-making and risk management evaluation and planning, the suspension of certain products or services we provide to our customers or other interruptions of our business activities.
+System shutdowns, malfunctions or failures, the mishandling of data or fraudulent acts by employees, vendors or other third parties, or inaccurate information resulting from the use of IT tools could have adverse effects on our operations, by causing, for example, delays in the receipt and payment of funds, disruptions to our financial transactions, the generation of errors in information used by our management for business decision-making and risk management evaluation and planning, the suspension of certain products or services we provide to our customers or other interruptions of our business activities.
 In such event, our liquidity could be adversely affected.